Anne-Louise Leutenegger Ph.D. Biostatistics - Statistical Genetics

 Scientific summary

 My research interests lie at the interface of biostatistics, genetic epidemiology and population genetics.
-The aim of my research is to identify the genetic basis of human trait/disease by using statistical methods and analysing genomic data from families or populations.
+The aim of my research is to identify the genetic basis of human trait/disease by using statistical methods and analysing genomic data from families and populations.
 My work is mainly focused on neuroscience applications.

 My methodological projects are structured around 2 main axes: the contribution of population genetics to medical genetics, and a more recent axis on the study of large-scale data, typically data from general population or medical biobanks (several hundred thousand participants).